hyperspy/hyperspy/doc/user_guide/dielectric_function.rst

 :py:class:`~.signals.complex_signal.ComplexSignal` and can thus access complex properties.
-To convert a :py:class:`~.signals.complex_signal.ComplexSignal` to a :py:class:`~.signals.dielectric_function.DielectricFunction`, make sure that the signal dimension and signyl type are properly set:
+To convert a :py:class:`~.signals.complex_signal.ComplexSignal` to a :py:class:`~.signals.dielectric_function.DielectricFunction`, make sure that the signal dimension and signal type are properly set:

     .. code-block:: python

         >>> self.metadata.Signal.record_by = 'spectrum'
         >>> s.set_signal_type('DielectricFunction')

-Note that a :py:class:`~._signals.dielectric_function.DielectricFunction` does not inherit from :py:class:`~._signals.signal1d.Signal1D`, because most functionality can not operate on complex data.
+Note that :py:class:`~._signals.dielectric_function.DielectricFunction` is complex and therefore is a subclass of :py:class:`~._signals.complex_signal1d.ComplexSignal1D`.

 Number of effective electrons